USS Thomas S. Gates: History

-Returning to Toulon, the Thomas S. Gates there underwent a period of maintenance (7–13 September).
+Returning to Toulon, Thomas S. Gates there underwent a period of maintenance (7–13 September).
 After taking part in NATO Exercise Display Determination 89 (14 September- 3 October) in concert with units of the French and Turkish Navies, she conducted a period of escort operations (3–11 October) as she transited to the western Mediterranean.
 She then underwent a period of maintenance in Marseille, France (11–22 October) before she participated in Exercise National Week (24–31 October), during which she conducted turnover with her relief, the cruiser at Pollensa Bay, Majorca (29 October).
-Out-chopping to Commander, 2d Fleet, on 31 October 1989, the Thomas S. Gates then conducted her return transit to Norfolk (31 October-10 November 1989).
+Out-chopping to Commander, 2d Fleet, on 31 October 1989, Thomas S. Gates then conducted her return transit to Norfolk (31 October-10 November 1989).

 Desert Shield and Desert Storm

-From 15 August 1990 to 28 March 1991, the Thomas S. Gates deployed in support of Desert Shield and Desert Storm.
+From 15 August 1990 to 28 March 1991, Thomas S. Gates deployed in support of Desert Shield and Desert Storm.

 With only five days of intensive preparations, she deployed as an element of the battle group under RADM Riley D. Mixson, formed around the aircraft carrier to participate in Operation Desert Shield.
 The group exercised at sea from 16–21 August, then began its voyage toward the Mediterranean Sea (22 August), transiting the Strait of Gibraltar on 30 August to become Task Force (TF) 60.
 On 1 September, the ship experienced a gas turbine casualty while transiting the western Mediterranean that compelled her to put into Augusta Bay, Sicily, for an engine changeout (3–11 September), after which time she rejoined TF-60 (13 September) off Port Said, Egypt.